miofuku/math-exchange/mathexchange/server/README.md

 ``

-# Run a demo of both recipes and forum.
+# Run a demo of forum.
 make demo
 ``